More photos here

 The Castelvecchio Museum

 I've gone to town a bit here, I must admit.
-This is due in no small part to there having being so little written recently in English about the Veronese artists of the Renaissance, so I need all the sources I can find.
+This being due in no small part to there having being so little written recently in English about the Veronese artists of the Renaissance, so I need all the sources I can find.
 The current Castelvecchio guide (left) is next to useless, reproducing, on average, two to three paintings per room for its paltry 28 pages, with most of the rooms getting just one page devoted to them.
 The huge catalogue (right) is only available in Italian and costs €50.

 And for around the same price I found an even bigger - almost A4 size, 128 pages - catalogue from 1983, written by Sergio Marinelli.
 It took a while to come from Texas, but it is the credited source for the 2003 guide above, although that book gives a date of 1991.